 - Damage to the spinal cord

 No matter the type or extent of your injuries, it’s imperative that you contact a medical professional after the events of the crash.
-Likewise, get in touch with a seasoned Orlando car accident lawyer as soon as possible who may be able to get on the road to recovery.
+Likewise, get in touch with a seasoned Orlando car accident attorney as soon as possible who may be able to get on the road to recovery.
 In some cases, injuries from a car accident allow the injured party to pursue a claim for compensation.
 Unfortunately, doing so through the negligent party’s insurance company may be problematic as they’ll likely be looking out for their own interests.

 What Does Florida No-Fault Insurance Coverage Mean?